 30. Augusto Pinochet, President of Chile - 1986 (firearms were decisive)

-31. Wonfgang SchƤuble, German Minister of the Interior - 1990 (subdued attacker using empty hands)
+31. Wolfgang Schäuble, German Minister of the Interior - 1990 (attacker subdued using empty hands)

 32. John Major, Prime Minister of the United Kingdom - 1991 (armored windows were decisive)